 Travel Insurance - you will need travel insurance for this trip, and normal holiday travel insurance is adequate as long as it covers trekking.
 We advise you to get this insurance early on, so that if you have to make a late cancellation for some reason then you will get all your money back.

-Aside from the investment in Adventure Alternative Kenya, there are many more local providers who have benefitted from our model of responsible tourism, and they are not faceless corporations but small family run businesses like the Blue Line Hotel, our base for all our climbs and expeditions on the Mt Kenya, which continues to develop and expand as a direct result of the business that is provided through Adventure Alternative.
+Aside from the investment in Adventure Alternative Kenya, there are many more local providers who have benefitted from our model of responsible tourism, and they are small family run businesses like the Blue Line Hotel, our base for all our climbs and expeditions on the Mt Kenya, which continues to develop and expand as a direct result of the business that is provided through Adventure Alternative.

 Kenya school expedition - fitness and terrain